NemesisXVI/Ping-Pong-NEAT/README.md

 python Play_AI.py
 ```

-## Understanding the NEAT ALgorithm
+## Understanding the NEAT Algorithm
 NEAT (NeuroEvolution of Augmenting Topologies) is an evolutionary algorithm that generates artificial neural networks (ANNs).
 NEAT evolves both the topology and the weights of neural networks, allowing it to discover both the structure and the parameters of effective neural networks.
 The key concepts of NEAT are: